-- 1) Agribusiness including businesses that support the food processing industry (i.e. the supply chain). - 2) Technology particularly businesses related to visual arts, new media /social media, and communication applications. - 3) Lake Erie research, development, and educational tourism business opportunities. - 4) Businesses directly related to Fredonia's academic mission.
+1) Agribusiness - including businesses that support the food processing industry (i.e. the supply chain).

+2) Technology - particularly businesses related to visual arts, new media /social media, and communication applications.

+3) Lake Erie research, development, and educational tourism business opportunities.

 These clusters were identified through careful analysis of data provided by the Northern Chautauqua Community Foundation's Local Economic Development group (LED), the Western Regional Economic Development Council priorities, discussion with members of StartUp committee, community business leaders, and campus leaders.

 These clusters were among the high-priority business clusters identified by LED.
 Their report, the Northern Chautauqua Regional Profile and Competitive Assessment ("Regional Profile," 2012), stresses, "the concentration of such entities in one area have the effect of enhancing competition by increasing productivity of associated companies, driving innovation and stimulating new businesses in the field ... such concentrations amass resources and competencies that give the geographic region or area a competitive advantage" ("Regional Profile," 37).

 Fredonia's target business clusters support the academic mission and ongoing efforts to enhance academic programs.
-Attracting businesses in these areas will provide challenging, real-world curricular and co-curricular learning opportunities for students.
+Attracting businesses in these areas will provide challenging, realworld curricular and co-curricular learning opportunities for students.
 The rationale for selecting these clusters was strongly influenced by Fredonia's academic strengths, faculty expertise, and desire to enhance students' classroom and experiential learning.
 Fredonia has a rich tradition of excellence in the arts and sciences, as well as education programs and business leadership.
 Strengths in the humanities and social sciences provide additional value for recruited businesses.